Two General's Problem

 That is awesome!
 We will join you with the attack.

-We assume the message should be delivered by a messenger that travels from A1 to A2 for this analogy to work.
+For this analogy to work. we assume the message should be delivered by a messenger that travels from A1 to A2.
 All fun and games, until you realize what kind of path a potential messenger should take…

 Right!
 Every messenger has to travel through the valley with the hostile castle.
 And it is not hard to imagine what the guards of the castle do when they intercept this messenger. 💀💀💀